 Christopher M. Jackson

 Chris is actively involved in the community as a member of the Charlotte Regional Partnership Board of Directors, North Carolina Outward Bound Charlotte Advisory Board, Charlotte Rotary, Crisis Assistance Ministry Board of Directors, Charlotte Works Board and Chair of the Charlotte Mecklenburg Workforce Development Providers Council.
-He was also formerly chair of Charlotte Merchants Foundation and a member of the UNCC Urban Institute Strategic Planning Committee, Workforce Initiative for Supportive Housing (W.I.S.H.), South Tryon Community Development Corporation, and Junior Achievement.
+He was also formerly a member of the Charlotte Merchants Foundation, UNCC Urban Institute Strategic Planning Committee, Workforce Initiative for Supportive Housing (W.I.S.H.), South Tryon Community Development Corporation, and Junior Achievement.